-5.31 First Aid
+5.39 First aid

 Trained first aiders are appointed and trained as required.
 The number of trained first aiders will be maintained at a level which the risk assessment determines but WDH will strive to ensure at least one person who holds a recognised first aid certificate will be provided at each office.
-The names will be prominently displayed in numerous areas around the office.
+The names will be prominently displayed in a number of areas around the office.
 Signs will be displayed at suitable points and on the health and safety notice board that details: